HanClinto/AlienFrontiers/README.md

 # Project Technology

 * I want this project to use a minimum of dependencies.
 I don't even like NPM, but if I need to use it so that I have decent access to things like Phaser, then that's fine.
 But if I can do it in pure HTML + Javascript, then that's very tempting for me also.
+* The original project used Cocos2D, and there is (apparently?) a Cocos2D-X which can compile for HTML.
+I don't know if it's worth trying to leverage this or not, but it's something to consider before porting it to another framework or library.

 # Reference implementations